The Office (American TV series): Development and writing

 Before the second episode airing, the writers spent time conducting research in offices.
 This process was used for Daniels' other series King of the Hill and Parks and Recreation.
 The pilot is a direct adaptation of the first episode of the original British series.
 Daniels chose to go this route because "completely starting from scratch would be a very risky thing to do" owing to the show being an adaptation.
 He had briefly considered using the idea for "The Dundies" as the pilot episode.
 After the writers knew who the cast was, they were allowed to write for the actors, which allowed the show to be more original for the following episode, "Diversity Day".
 Following the mixed reaction toward the first season, the writers attempted to make the series more "optimistic" and to make Michael Scott more likable.
 They also established the supporting characters of the series more, giving them relatable personalities.
 They also made the lights in the office brighter, which allowed the series to differentiate itself from the British series.

 A common issue with the scripts, according to Novak, is that they tended to run too long for the regular 22-minute time slot, leading to several cuts.
 For example, the script for the episode "Search Committee" was initially 75 pages, which was 10 pages too long.
 A complete script was written for each episode; however, actors were given opportunities to improvise during filming.
 Fischer said, "Our shows are 100 percent scripted.
 They put everything down on paper.
 But we get to play around a little bit, too.
-Steve and Rainn are brilliant improvisers.".
-These improvisations led to a large number of deleted scenes with almost every episode of The Office, all of which are considered part of the show's canon and storyline by Daniels.
+Steve and Rainn are brilliant improvisers."
+These improvisations led to a large number of deleted scenes with almost every episode of The Office, all of which are considered part of the series' canon and storyline by Daniels.
 Deleted scenes have sometimes been restored in repeats to make episodes longer or draw back people who have seen the episode before to see the bonus footage.
 In an experiment, a deleted scene from "The Return" was made available over NBC.com and iTunes, explaining the absence of a character over the next several episodes.
 Daniels hoped that word of mouth among fans would spread the information, but he eventually considered the experiment a failure.